 Frequently asked questions

-What information is needed in order to get car insurance in Connecticut?
+What information is needed to get car insurance in Connecticut?

 You will need to provide all of your personal documents, including your birth certificate, social security card and driver’s license to get Connecticut insurance for your car.
 If you’re insuring other drivers under your policy, you’ll also need to show their licenses.
-Of course, you will need to provide information about your vehicle, including registration and an existing declaration page.
+You will need to provide information about your vehicle, including registration and an existing declaration page.

 What should I look for in a car insurance provider?